 Welders cut and join metal pieces to create ships, buildings, bridges and many other structures.
 They operate automated welding machinery to apply heat to metal, creating a permanent bond.

-Many welding programs have laboratories where students can gain hands-on training by working with standard industry equipment.
-Prospective students might look for schools that have partnerships with manufacturing companies since these companies may provide new equipment and offer internship opportunities.
-Additionally, some schools may host conferences that involve training on the newest techniques and technology.
+- Prospective students might look for schools that have partnerships with manufacturing companies since these companies may provide new equipment and offer internship opportunities.

 Welding Technology Program Overviews